A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Differential Privacy

 \begin{defn} \textbf{$l_1$-Global Sensitivity} \citep{dwork2006calibrating}: For all $X,X'$ such that $d(X,X')=1$, the global sensitivity of a function $M$ is

 \end{defn}

-We can calculate sensitivity under different norms.
-For instance, $\Delta_2(M)$ represents the $l_2$ norm GS, $l_2$-GS, of the function $M$.
-Another way of thinking about the GS is that it measures the statistical query's robustness to outliers.
-Though the definition is straightforward, calculating the GS can often be difficult.
-For instance, we cannot directly calculate an upper bound for the GS of one of the most common statistical analyses, regression, where the coefficients are unbounded.
-To address this issue, privacy researchers had to be creative in figuring out how to add noise to regression analyses.
-We discuss this further in Section \ref{subsec:reg}.
+We can calculate global sensitivity under different norms.
+For instance, $\Delta_2(M)$ represents the $l_2$ norm GS ($l_2$-GS) of the function $M$.
+Although the definition is straightforward, calculating the GS can often be difficult in practice.
+For instance, we cannot calculate a finite GS of one of the most common statistics, the sample mean, if the variable is not bounded (or the bound is not known).

-The most basic mechanism satisfying $\epsilon$-DP is the Laplace mechanism, given in Definition \ref{def:lap}, and was first introduced by \cite{dwork2006calibrating}.
-Another popular mechanism is the Gaussian mechanism that satisfies $(\epsilon, \delta)$-DP, given in Definition \ref{def:gauss}, which uses the $l_2$-GS of the statistical query.
+A commonly used mechanism satisfying $\epsilon$-DP is the Laplace mechanism, given in Definition \ref{def:lap}. \cite{dwork2006calibrating} proved it satisfies $\epsilon$-DP and uses the $l_1$-GS.
+Another popular mechanism is the Gaussian mechanism, given in Definition \ref{def:gauss}, which uses the $l_2$-GS of the statistical query. \cite{dwork2014algorithmic} showed the Gaussian mechanism satisfies $(\epsilon,\delta)$-DP.

-\begin{defn}\textbf{Laplace mechanism} \citep{dwork2006calibrating}: The Laplace mechanism satisfies $\epsilon$-DP by adding noise $(\eta_1,\ldots,\eta_k)$ to $M$ that are independently drawn from a Laplace distribution with the location parameter at 0 and scale parameter of $\Delta_1(M)\epsilon^{-1}$ such that